Second Person Point of View: Benefits and Pitfalls

 At the end of a day, the decision whether or not to use second person resides with the author.
 If they choose to challenge themselves through this point of view and wish to be successful, they must make the piece resonate with readers; they must Ignite Their Ink.

 What are your thoughts on second person point of view?
-Please leave them in the comments and subscribe for a chart and more posts on point of view.
+Please leave them in the comments.

 If you're interested in taking a look at any of the books discussed in the post, click on their cover below.